 Alastair was appointed as Airports Commission Director at Gatwick in October 2013 to lead the second runway development work.
 He has over 35 year’s experience with BAA where he held posts including Group Planning Director for BAA, Director of SG2, and Program Director for Heathrow R3, and was a Director of Gatwick from 1997 to 2001.
 Alastair has worked with other European and World airports, DfT, Network Rail, HA, CAA and other bodies.
 Since June 2010 he has been an independent advisor in infrastructure planning and development.

-Raymond was appointed Chief Construction Officer in November 2016, having previously help the role of Development Director.
+Raymond was appointed Chief Construction Officer in November 2016, having previously held the role of Development Director.
 He has more than three decades of professional experience in airport operations and management, planning and design, engineering, procurement and construction (EPC), project management, construction management, strategic business planning, and operational readiness on very large and complex infrastructure programs; all with an eye on profitability and efficiency.

 Raymond has previously worked on a large number of international airports in the Ukraine, and throughout the Middle East, India, Central America, North America, South America, Europe, and Asia.
 Previously Raymond was the Director of Development at Gatwick from 2009-2011.

 Scott has been appointed as Gatwick's CDO with responsibility for enabling the airport's future growth and performance through infrastructure and technology.
 In this role he will lead and coordinate a suite of development projects.